 - In May, selected applicants will be notified if they have earned an interview with members of the mentor team.
-From there, 48 interns will be selected for our 24 companies.
-Selected students will be notified.
+From there, 48 interns will be selected for our 24 companies and notified.

-- What will most help your application is describing experiences where you used your digital skills to achieve a result in your statement of purpose.
+- What will help your application most, is to describe experiences in your statement of purpose where you used your digital skills to achieve a result.
 This could be for a club or personal project or on the job.

 This is a part-time internship.
-Ann Arbor SPARK allotts 10 hours/week (90 hours total) for each intern.
-Beyond the 10 hours/week (or 90 hours), your company must pick up the tab.
+Ann Arbor SPARK allots 10 hours/week (90 hours total) for each intern.
+If you work beyond those 90 hours, your company must pick up the tab.

-- You are hired by Ann Arbor SPARK for 10 hours per week during the clinic.
-You submit your timesheets to SPARK and the company you are assigned to approves them.
+- You are hired by Ann Arbor SPARK for 10 hours/week during the clinic.
+You submit your timesheets to SPARK, and the company you are assigned to approves them.